itscrisu/itscrisu/README.md

 # Hi, I'm Cristian 👋

 ## About Me
-Semi senior Software Developer with 3+ years of experience, currently exploring the intersection of technology and logistics.
+Semi senior Software Developer with 3+ years of experience, currently working as a software developer while pursuing a degree in International Business.
 Passionate about building efficient systems and optimizing processes.

 ## Professional Experience
 - 🚀 Semisenior Software Developer at PPRO